-- ➤ Reaching the UN target of allocating 0.7 per cent of national income to official development assistance (ODA) not later than 2030. - Maintaining the poverty-focused, untied, and fully grant-based nature of Irish development aid. - ➤ Continuing Ireland tradition of targeting humanitarian aid in all its formats towards the worlds most deprived and poorest regions. - > Scale-up humanitarian funding to conflict-affected and fragile states, directing funding that contributes to removing the root causes of crises. - Ensuring that Ireland's domestic response to the Ukraine crisis is additional to current (and future) ODA spending and not diverted from funding for ongoing humanitarian crises. - Acknowledging that Ireland's commitment under Agenda 2030 to reach 0.7 per cent of national income by 2030 is separate and distinct from the Climate Finance commitments made in the Paris Agreement in 2015. - > Supporting the pledge of the UN Sustainable Development Goals (SDGs) to reach 'the furthest behind first' as part of the 2030 Agenda for Sustainable Development.
+- Reaching the UN target of allocating 0.7 per cent of national income to official development assistance (ODA) not later than 2030. - Acknowledging that Ireland's commitment under Agenda 2030 to reach 0.7 per cent of national income by 2030 is separate and distinct from the Climate Finance commitments made in the Paris Agreement in 2015. - Ensuring that Ireland's domestic response to the Ukraine crisis is additional to current (and future) ODA spending and not diverted from funding for ongoing humanitarian crises. - Maintaining the poverty-focused, untied, and fully grant-based nature of Irish development aid. - Continuing Ireland tradition of targeting humanitarian aid in all its formats towards the worlds most deprived and poorest regions. - > Scaling-up humanitarian funding to conflict-affected and fragile states, directing funding that contributes to removing the root causes of crises. - Supporting the pledge of the UN Sustainable Development Goals (SDGs) to reach 'the furthest behind first' as part of the 2030 Agenda for Sustainable Development. - Ensuring that Ireland's international development policy and foreign policy more general has a focus on women's rights. - Women's Rights programmes are often poorly funded within Aid Programmes and resourcing feminist movements and women's rights organisations is essential to delivering of women and girls' rights. - Support the development of a new UN-based (as opposed to IMF-based) debt workout mechanism.
+Excessive debt burdens impede the pursuit of more sustainable economic and environmental models in poorer and developing countries.